dharlanoliveira-zz/sf-crime-data-project-nanodegree/README.md

 ###### What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

-As I imagened it's very dificultie to observe a lot of difference because the low load over spark.
+As I imagened it's very dificultie to observe a lot of difference because of the low load over spark.
 However simulating a lot of changes among the parameters upside, It was possible to observe a difference in "processedRowsPerSecond", even in this simulation scenario.

 The biggest variation in "processedRowsPerSecond" was observed when I increased the config spark.default.parallelism, the number that I defined in the end of tests was **36**, 3 times more than the number of cores in my machine.

 It's obvious that the number of cores influence in throughput.
 By default, in local mode, spark uses all cores in machine, but decreasing the value as well descrease the "processedRowsPerSecond".

 When i figured out in docs the parameter "spark.streaming.backpressure.enabled", I thought that this parameter would made a lot of difference.
 In our example, I can't observe this.
 However I still thinking that this parameter should be